 Almudena Arcones works at the interphase of astrophysics and nuclear physics combining pioneering hydrodynamical simulations of core-collapse supernovae and neutron star mergers with forefront nucleosynthesis calculations to explain the origin of heavy elements in the universe.
 In 2016, she was awarded an ERC Starting Grant (EUROPIUM) to investigate the origin of heavy elements in neutron star mergers and core-collapse supernovae.

-Michaela Arnold is head of operations of the S-DALINAC, the superconducting recirculating electron linear accelerator of the Technische Universität Darmstadt since 2017.
+Michaela Arnold (Deputy Representative of WA3) is head of operations of the S-DALINAC, the superconducting recirculating electron linear accelerator of the Technische Universität Darmstadt since 2017.
 She has been the project leader for the establishment of the first Energy-Recovery LINAC (ERL) in Germany.
 Within her research she specialized upon beam dynamics and beam operation, magnet design, radiation safety, and ERLs.
 She has published more than 50 scientific articles (thereof 7 refereed) on the science and technology of electron accelerators, including scientific articles on the field of geodesics for the precision positioning of electron accelerator components.

 Thomas Aumann is internationally recognised as a leader in experimental nuclear physics with radioactive beams.
 As such, he also holds a leading role in the biggest international experiments with high-energy radioactive beams, the R3B Collaboration at FAIR, Germany (Chair of Collaboration Board), the SAMURAI Collaboration at RIBF, Japan (Member of the Steering Board), and the EXL Collaboration at FAIR (Spokesperson).
 He served also as member of the Board of FAIR Collaborations and the Board of Representatives for the NuSTAR Collaboration.
-The scientific research of TA focusses on experimental nuclear physics with exotic-ion beams and real-photon beams with emphasis on nuclear structure, nuclear astrophysics, reactions, and associated detector developments.
-TA conducts experimental programs at several accelerator facilities including GSI, Germany, RIBF at RIKEN, Japan, RCNP in Osaka, Japan, HI
+The scientific research of Thomas Aumann focuses on experimental nuclear physics with exotic-ion beams and real-photon beams with emphasis on nuclear structure, nuclear astrophysics, reactions, and associated detector developments.
+He conducts experimental programs at several accelerator facilities including GSI, Germany, RIBF at RIKEN, Japan, RCNP in Osaka, Japan, HI

 Michael Block is internationally recognised as a leading figure in superheavy elements research, applying in particular low-energy methods from atomic physics such as Penning trap mass spectrometry and laser spectroscopy to precision measurements of atomic and nuclear properties of the heaviest nuclides.
-MB’s research interest also comprises nuclear spectroscopy of heavy and superheavy nuclei.
+Hiss research interest also comprises nuclear spectroscopy of heavy and superheavy nuclei.
 Major achievements were pioneering mass measurements of the nobelium and lawrencium isotopes with SHIPTRAP and the first optical spectroscopy of an element above fermium.
-MB has also been strongly involved in technical and methodical developments for mass spectrometry.
+Michael Block has also been strongly involved in technical and methodical developments for mass spectrometry.
 For example, the phase-imaging ion-cyclotron-resonance technique, a major breakthrough in mass spectrometry of radionuclides, has been developed at SHIPTRAP at GSI.
 He has published more than 150 papers on various refereed journals, many of which as Letters (4 in Nature, 14 in PRL, and 4 in PLB).
 The complete list can be found under the ORCID link given above.
 Publons reports more than 3,400 citations with h-index 34.

 Jens Braun works at the interface of the theory of the strong interaction, ultracold atomic gases, and low-energy nuclear physics, transferring knowledge and methods between these fields to explain the phase structure and thermodynamics of imbalanced fermionic matter.
 Since 2018 he is a DFG Heisenberg Professor at TU Darmstadt.
 He has published about 60 papers in refereed journals, including 6 papers in Physical Review Letters.
 The complete list can be found on INSPIRE, which also reports more than 3000 citations with h-index 28.

-Francesca Cuteri is a theoretical particle physicist working in the field of lattice field theory.
+Francesca Cuteri (Deputy Representative of WA1) is a theoretical particle physicist working in the field of lattice field theory.
 Her main research topics are the Quantum Chromodynamics (QCD) phase diagram at zero, imaginary-baryon and realisospin chemical potential, as well as the confining flux tube structures in the hadron phase of QCD and their “melting” across the deconfinement phase transition.
 She published 8 papers in various refereed journals and about 10 papers as contributions to proceedings.
 The complete list can be found on the inspire-hep server, which also reports more than 150 citations with h-index 8.

-Hannah Elfner is an internationally recognised expert on the dynamical description of heavy-ion reactions.
+Hannah Elfner (Representative of WA2) is an internationally recognised expert on the dynamical description of heavy-ion reactions.
 Her recently developed non-equilibrium transport approach SMASH is part of the JETSCAPE framework, a US-based NSF initiative to combine state-of-the-art models with Bayesian multi-parameter comparison.
 She received the Zimanyi medal, the highest international award for young scientists in theoretical heavy-ion physics, for her work on initial state fluctuations and hybrid relativistic hydrodynamics and transport approaches.
 She has published more than 90 publications in peer-reviewed international journals and edited multiple proceedings issues.
 In addition, she has written 2 invited review articles and delivered 2 invited plenary talks at Quark Matter (2012 and 2017).
 Inspire HEP reports 2660 citations and an h-index of 28.

-Tetyana Galatyuk is internationally recognized as an expert in studying microscopic properties of QCD matter at high densities with heavy-ion collisions, study of electromagnetic structure of baryons with hadron beams, phenomenology of HIC and instrumentation.
+Tetyana Galatyuk (Deputy Spokesperson) is internationally recognized as an expert in studying microscopic properties of QCD matter at high densities with heavy-ion collisions, study of electromagnetic structure of baryons with hadron beams, phenomenology of HIC and instrumentation.
 She has published more than 80 papers (1 Nature Physics, 8 Phys.Rev.Lett., 14 Phys.
 Lett.
 B, 29 Phys.
 Rev., 22 Eur.Phys.J.
 A) and about 65 papers as contributions to proceedings.
 The complete list can be found on the https://inspirehep.net, which also reports more than 2,500 citations with h-index 28.

-Gabriel Martínez-Pinedo works in a broad range of topics of nuclear astrophysics exploring the impact of advances in microphysics in core-collapse supernova and neutron star mergers and their associated nucleosynthesis and electromagnetic signals.
+Gabriel Martínez-Pinedo (Deputy Representative of WA4) works in a broad range of topics of nuclear astrophysics exploring the impact of advances in microphysics in core-collapse supernova and neutron star mergers and their associated nucleosynthesis and electromagnetic signals.
 She has published over 230 papers in refereed journals (including ApJ, PRL, PLB, MNRAS, RMP) with more than 10,500 citations and an h-index of 57.
 The complete list can be found on the ORCID link above.

 Guy D. Moore is an internationally recognized theorist in the fields of relativistic heavy ion physics, nonabelian plasmas away from equilibrium, and early Universe cosmology, especially electroweak baryogenesis and axionic dark matter.
 He has pioneered high-order and resummed perturbative calculations of transport phenomena and the approach to equilibrium in Quantum Chromodynamics, and has worked on the interface between real-time dynamics and lattice gauge theory methods.
 He has published more than 110 papers in refereed journals, including 9 papers in Physical Review Letters.
 According to INSPIRE, he has over 11,400 citations and an h-index of 60.
-GM also co-authored a book, “The Standard Model: a Primer,” published by Cambridge University Press, which has become a standard textbook for advanced graduate courses in particle physics and is often referenced in PhD theses, with over 50 citations.
+Guy D. Moore also co-authored a book, “The Standard Model: a Primer,” published by Cambridge University Press, which has become a standard textbook for advanced graduate courses in particle physics and is often referenced in PhD theses, with over 50 citations.

 Alexandre Obertelli works on understanding bound nuclear systems and the in-medium interactions among their constituents.
 He designs and carries experimental programs with radioactive beams at CERN, GSI/FAIR and RIKEN.
 The investigation of nuclei away from stability provides essential information to understand the link between interactions and nuclear-structure phenomena.
 He initiated and has been developing new instruments for high-resolution tracking (MINOS ERC, 2010) and experiments with antiprotons (PUMA ERC, 2018).
 He investigates new experimental approaches to produced and study hypernuclei, very short-lived bound baryonic systems containing strangeness, which tell us more about exotic nuclear matter.
 Since 2018, he is Alexander von Humboldt Professor at TU Darmstadt.